tari/83pa28d/lesson/day01.md

 In this tutorial, we will use [Brass](http://www.benryves.com/bin/brass/), which is a more modern assembler capable of running on all major operating systems.
 In addition, Brass can perform the linking step on its own, so we don't need any more programs.
-The next section will guide you through setting up Brass on your operating system- simply select from the list below.
+The next sections will guide you through setting up Brass and .

-ED NOTE: OS autodetection from user agent expected here, with fallback to this list.

-Your current OS has been automatically detected as UNKNOWN.
-If this is incorrect or you want to set things up on a different system, select the desired operating system from the list below.

-#### Windows
+#### Getting Brass

+Brass was written by Ben Ryves and is thoroughly documented at http://benryves.com/bin/brass/.
+It is a self-contained binary (a single .exe file) that doesn't require any installation.
+Download a copy of it from http://benryves.com/bin/brass/Brass.exe and put it somewhere convenient.

-#### Linux
+#### Non-Windows operating systems

-#### Mac OS X
+Brass is a .NET program so it can be run on most operating systems (not just Windows), but doing so usually requires some setup that this tutorial currently makes no effort to document because it varies pretty significantly between OSes.
+Typically this will involve installing Mono or another .NET runtime implementation.

 ### Editor